istudyatuni/blog/lib.typ

     title: none,
     // text to be written under title
     subtitle: none,
+    lang: "en",
     // whether to write "work in progress" under title
     draft: false,
+    // creation date
+    created: none,
     it,
 ) = {
+    assert(not (draft and created != none), message: "can't be draft and has creation date")

+    set text(lang: lang)

     context if target() == "paged" {
         return pdf-template(index: index, title: title, it)
     }